 The Court of Appeal thus ruled that the Bayshore property was a matrimonial home as they had lived there as a family.
 But since it was used for only 15 months, the husband would get a higher share as his direct contributions were higher.

 In conclusion – when should matrimonial assets be valued?

-When it comes to division of matrimonial assets for parties going through a divorce, a pertinent question is therefore: When is the operative date to determine the pool of assets and to value the matrimonial assets?
+Regarding the division of matrimonial assets for parties going through a divorce, a pertinent question re: When is the operative date to determine the pool of assets and value the matrimonial assets?

 This is an important question for 3 reasons: